-- All staff will be notified via Catapult EMS, or alternate system, that there is an incident occurring on campus. - Staff will be directed how to proceed using the following codes: - Code Yellow - A code yellow indicates that there is no immediate danger - The students are asked to go inside the classroom and remain there - A CODE YELLOW alert signifies no immediate danger within the building or on the campus but a situation has arisen requiring all students and all staff to stay in the classrooms.
+- □ All staff will be notified via Catapult EMS, or alternate system, that there is an incident occurring on campus. - □ Staff will be directed how to proceed using the following codes:

+Code Yellow

+A code yellow indicates that there is no immediate danger.

+The students are asked to go inside the classroom and remain in the classroom.
 Interior classroom doors will be closed and locked and exterior doors will continue to be locked with visitors being admitted only as situation warrants.

-Examples of a CODE YELLOW may include a medical emergency in the building, police action in the area, administration in the middle of serious investigation, etc. Once classroom doors are closed teaching will continue but no students will leave the classroom.
+Examples of a CODE YELLOW may include a medical emergency in the building, police action in the area, administration in the middle of serious investigation etc. Once classroom doors are closed teaching will continue but no students will leave the classroom.
 In some cases, students will be allowed out to use the restroom or to enter the classroom if they arrive late.